Maya Angelou (1928-2014)

 Maya Angelou’s work in the arts includes writing, film, and theater.
 She moved to New York and earned a role in the Gershwin opera Porgy and Bess.
 Along with the rest of the cast, she toured nearly two-dozen countries in Europe and Africa from 1954 to 1955.
 After marrying a South African freedom fighter, Angelou lived in Cairo, Egypt, for several years, where she edited an English-language newspaper.
 Later, she taught at the University of Ghana and edited the African Review.

 Angelou often shared stories about her unusual, intense, and poignant childhood, and her friends and associates encouraged her to write an autobiography.
 In 1969, Angelou published I Know Why the Caged Bird Sings, the first in a series of autobiographical works.
 It quickly became a best-seller and was nominated for the National Book Award.
-Angelou’s Georgia, Georgia became the first original screenplay by a black woman to be produced and filmed.
+Angelou’s Georgia, Georgia became the first original screenplay by a Black woman to be produced and filmed.
 Just Give Me a Cool Drink of Water ’fore I Die, a collection of poetry, was nominated for the Pulitzer Prize.
 Angelou was also nominated for an Emmy award for her performance in the film adaptation of Alex Haley’s Roots.
 By 1995, she had spent two years on The New York Times Paperback Nonfiction Bestseller list, becoming the first African American author to achieve such success.

-Out of her five autobiographies, I Know Why the Caged Bird Sings is probably Angelou’s most popular and critically acclaimed volume.
+Out of her seven autobiographies, I Know Why the Caged Bird Sings is probably Angelou’s most popular and critically acclaimed volume.
 The book is now frequently read as a complement to fictional works that delve into the subject of racism, such as Harper Lee’s To Kill a Mockingbird and Ralph Ellison’s Invisible Man.
 It has often been cut from reading lists because it involves honest depictions of Angelou’s sexuality and her experience of being raped as a child.
-She wrote I Know Why the Caged Bird Sings at a time when autobiographies of women, and particularly black women, had begun to proclaim women’s significance in the mainstream as thinkers and activists.
-Angelou’s book conveys the difficulties associated with the mixture of racial and gender discrimination endured by a southern black girl.
+She wrote I Know Why the Caged Bird Sings at a time when autobiographies of women, and particularly Black women, had begun to proclaim women’s significance in the mainstream as thinkers and activists.
+Angelou’s book conveys the difficulties associated with the mixture of racial and gender discrimination endured by a southern Black girl.
 At the same time, she speaks to many other issues, such as the relationships between parents and children, child abuse, and the search for one’s own path in life.